-The project began as part of our "Latino Americans: 500 Years of History" program at the SCF Libraries.
-After we concluded our Latino American phase, we decided to keep the recording of Oral Histories going.
+The SCF Library's Oral Histories project began as part of our "Latino Americans: 500 Years of History" program at the SCF Libraries in 2015.
+After we concluded that program, we decided to keep Oral Histories in our Digital Repository.

 Our local history is made by people like you, and we want to document your story for others to learn more.
 If you agree, you will have to sign a consent to have your recording shared.
 You will have the choice to disclose your names and have a picture taken or not.

 Families and individuals who participate will benefit from the experience of telling (or retelling) their stories and will get a tangible document to take home (each family will receive a copy of the recording) plus the added value of leaving a legacy to benefit our local communities and beyond.

 Some questions will be provided as guidelines, but as participants you might come prepared with your own.
 It's a conversation, not an interview!
 We will provide ideas and suggestions to get you started.
 For example, if a family has an immigrant history, children can ask their parents: "How did you decide to leave your country"; "What did your parents/friends say when you told them?"; "What are some things that you miss from your former country?", etc. Parents can ask their children: "Is there something that you would like to know and I never told you?"
 "How do you feel about having a family who speaks another language?".
 You can ask a friend: "What was the hardest thing to leave behind?", etc.

 Just the people!
 We will provide the adults a Release Statement to sign, giving the SCF Libraries permission to record the conversation, and to share it with the public.
 You and your family can come prepared with their own questions, or you can also use our list of suggested questions.

 Their stories were recorded as part of the "Latino Americans: 500 Years of History" program, funded by the American Library Association (ALA) and the National Endowment for the Humanities (NEH) in 2015.

 Ask your family member or friend: